briggstwitchell/git-workshop/branching/git-merge.md

 Note that the hash provided is the same as our current commit hash.

 This is because branches aren't really structural features in git.
-Branches are just labels for the last commit on a certain path in the git graph.
+Branches are just labels for the last commit on a certain path in the git graph, kind of like HEAD is just a label for the commit we currently have checked out.
 All git is telling us here is that it has removed the label from our current commit.
 Once we merged them, both branches, main and add-styles, were pointing to the same commit.
 Now only the main pointer remains, but nothing has materially changed.

 ---
 ## Git is a graph